felipe-canever-fernandes/pong/README.md

 The classic game Pong, where two opponents - the player and the computer - use paddles to hit a ball back and forth.

-I've only tryied making this game because my friend Benjamin nagged me about it until I made it. :)
+I've only tried making this game because my friend Benjamin nagged me about it until I made it. :)

 <p align="center">
 	<img src="https://i.imgur.com/j2v3KOn.png" alt="Pong">